 have travelled with them.
 Go to the Service Ontario website to apply for OHIP.

-• As part of the OHIP application learners may be asked to submit a letter from their employer confirming their training details and new Ontario address, please contact the PGME office to request an OHIP letter.
+As part of the OHIP application Trainees may be asked to submit a letter from their employer confirming their training details and new Ontario address, please contact the PGME office to request an OHIP letter.

-• If the waiting period returns, learners must then apply for the University Health Insurance Plan (UHIP) to provide coverage during the OHIP waiting period.
-Review the OHIP-UHIP Information Form for more details.
-Learners who have travel insurance may be eligible to have the UHIP coverage waived, as long as the travel insurance coverage matches the UHIP coverage.
+Once Trainees have applied for OHIP, they must then immediately apply for the University Health Insurance Plan (UHIP) to provide coverage during the OHIP waiting period.
+Review the OHIP-UHIP Information Formfor more details.
+Trainees who have travel insurance may be eligible to have the UHIP coverage waived, as long as the travel insurance coverage matches the UHIP coverage.
 To find out if you qualify for a waiver, please contact the UHIP Office.